Skip to content

 What this tool does not include

-• Employment expense allowances for two-working-parent households
+• Employment expense allowance for working parents

 The FAFSA itself applies all of these adjustments.
 This tool uses the core formula to give you a directional estimate.